jaron780/RconTool/README.md

 # Instructions

+- Download the latest Release from https://github.com/jaron780/RconTool/releases/latest
-- Extract the zip from the Releases page
+- Extract the zip to folder of your choice
 - double click the exe
 - Click add server and fill in your servers info which can be found in dewrito_prefs.cfg file
 - Click save after adding all your servers and you are done